 Revenue.
 We derive our revenue primarily from usage-based fees earned from customers using the software products within our Channel APIs.
-These usage-based software products include offerings such as Programmable Messaging, Programmable Voice and Programmable Video, among others.
+These usage-based software products include offerings such as Programmable Messaging, Programmable Voice and others.
 Some examples of the usage-based fees that we charge include fees related to the number of text messages sent or received using our Programmable Messaging products, minutes of call duration activity for our Programmable Voice products and the number of authentications for our Verify product.
-In the three months ended March 31, 2022 and 2021, we generated 73% and 71% of our revenue, respectively, from usage-based fees.
-We also earn monthly flat fees from certain fee-based products, such as our Email API, Marketing Campaigns, Twilio Flex, our cloud contact center platform and Twilio Segment, our customer data platform.
+In the three months ended June 30, 2022 and 2021, we generated 73% and 72% of our revenue, respectively, from usage-based fees.
+We also earn monthly flat fees from certain fee-based products, such as our Email API, our cloud contact center platform Twilio Flex and our customer data platform Twilio Segment.